lulee910/final-project/README.md

 Then execute "npm run seed" to import test data into the system Finally execute "npm start" to run the system.

-Login account: Phil  password: 123456
+Login account1: Phil  password: 123456
+Login account2: Phil2  password: 123456

 The main functions and operation procedures of the system are as follows:
 1. doctor data maintenance